• Skip to primary navigation

 Rinsing the bird

 Using cold fresh water, rinse the chicken under the kitchen faucet removing any small bits left over from cutting the backbone out.
-Hold the chicken up allowing most of the water to drain off the chicken.
+Dry the chicken with paper towels.

 Seasoning